marcustyphoon/marcustyphoon/README.md

 - [x] ~~Change appearance setting to a dropdown menu~~ nevermind probably; too hard to describe the options well
 - [x] Simplify HTML/CSS to make matching the no-recommended styling to this really easy
 - [x] Add back the sidebar toggle button
+- [x] Check sidebar functionality on all page types
+- [x] Use abstracted functions like XKit.interface.hide when it becomes available
+- [x] Maybe add excluded blogs?
 - [ ] Fix interaction between no-recommended and show-originals (and blacklist and etc etc)
 - [ ] Add back the legacy code (possibly rebuilding the extension) / Check functionality on non-react pages
-- [x] Check sidebar functionality on all page types
-- [x] Use abstracted functions like XKit.interface.hide when it becomes available
+- [ ] Implement whatever changes no recommended gets from the PR review
 - [ ] Maybe look into radio buttons in the preferences?
-- [ ] Maybe add excluded blogs?
-- [ ] Implement whatever changes no recommended gets from the PR review
 - [x] ~~add a separate "always hide" setting for the sidebar? (or~~ just stop breaking on clicked posts ~~idk how)~~

 Hide "where were we"